manuelinfosec/udptranscode/README.md

 printed of each packet's source address as it is received, allowing such a situation to be diagnosed.</p>

-<p>For multicast, UDPTranscoder turns off packet loopback, as it has no way to
+<p>For multicast, UDPTranscode turns off packet loopback, as it has no way to
 distinguish its own packets it sent out from packets genuinely arriving on the multicast group.
-This means that if you are tunneling traffic from or to a multicast group, both ends of UDPTranscoder must be run on different hosts than any member of the group.
+This means that if you are tunneling traffic from or to a multicast group, both ends of UDPTranscode must be run on different hosts than any member of the group.
 (In general, the only way to distinguish looped packets from packets genuinely received from other applications on the local host is with application-layer labeling, as RTP does.)</p>

-<p>UDPTranscoder is designed to tunnel RTP-style traffic, in which applications
+<p>UDPTranscode is designed to tunnel RTP-style traffic, in which applications
 send and receive UDP packets to and from the same port (or pair of ports).
 It does not support request/response-style traffic, in which a client request is sent from a transient port X to a well-known port Y, and the server's response is returned from port Y to port X.</p>

-<p>UDPTranscoder deliberately ignores "Connection Refused" errors on the UDP
+<p>UDPTranscode deliberately ignores "Connection Refused" errors on the UDP
 port, clearing the socket error state, so that a tunnel may be set up before conferencing tools are started on both ends.
 This may mean that a mis-typed UDP address or port is not recognized, as no error is printed.
 If two or